Discover Async_Network_IO: Top 5 Reason

 Programming in asynchronous fashion

-In your client application, take into account integrating asynchronous programming approaches.
+Integrate asynchronous programming approaches in your client application.
 By enabling non-blocking data retrieval and processing, ASYNC_NETWORK_ IO delays are minimized.

 Improvement of Server Resources

-To efficiently manage a large number of connections, confirm that the SQL Server instance has enough CPU, memory, and disc I/O. Conflicting resource demands might result in delays in data processing.
+Confirm that the SQL Server instance has enough CPU, memory, and disc I/O to efficiently manage a large number of connections.
+Conflicting resource demands might result in data processing delays.

 Indexing and querying performance

 Correctly indexing your tables will enhance query performance.
-Using well-designed indexes and rapid searches can reduce the amount of time needed to access and transfer data.
+Using well-designed indexes and rapid searches can also reduce the time needed to access and transfer data.

 Monitoring and Profiling